ME-ICA/tedana/docs/approach.rst

 vary according to algorithm.
 Speficically, ``tedana`` offers two different approaches that perform this step.

 The default approach (the `mdl` option for `--tedpca`) is based on a Moving Average (stationary Gaussian) process proposed by `Li et al (2007)`_.
 A moving average process is the output of a linear system (which in this case is a smoothing filter) that has an i.i.d.
 Gaussian process as the input.
 If we assume that the linear system is shift invariant, the moving average process is a stationary Gaussian random process.
-Simply put, a PCA step is performed to obtain a set of least significant components of the fMRI data and estimate the effectively i.i.d. sample set with a subsampling scheme.
-The selection of components is then performed on the covariance matrix of the original and subsampled data with the either of the three options provided by `--tedpca`:
+Simply put, this process more optimally selects the number of components for fMRI data following a subsampling scheme described in `Li et al (2007)`_.
+The selection of components is performed with either of the three options provided by `--tedpca`:

 * `aic`: the Akaike Information Criterion, which is the least aggresive option; i.e. returns the biggest amount of components.
 * `kic`: the Kullback-Leibler Information Criterion, which stands in the middle in terms of aggressiveness.